 Ash is known for its color variation of pale white to medium brown.
 Its graining is bold and can appear either straight, wavy or curly.
 It’s also very similar to white oak but adds a bit more excitement to a space thanks to that nice bold graining.

 The American Cherry is a common tree grown in and harvested in North America.
-It is known to be a softer hardwood species that same of the others but has a distinctive appearance with its natural graining and color tones that vary from board to board.
+It is known to be a softer hardwood species than some of the others but has a distinctive appearance with its natural graining and color tones that vary from board to board.

 Maple hardwood flooring is a beautiful addition to any room.
 It’s one of the hardest of all domestic hardwoods, making it perfect for even the highest traffic spaces—like bowling alleys!
 Maple’s color is a nice light warm hue and is a very pale, creamy white color with light shade difference between boards.
 The graining is also very light and sometimes not even noticeable.